 In both cases, the scammers are trying to defraud customers.
 They often target elderly people who are fearful their electricity may be turned off unless they comply immediately.
-These scammers usually have just a little information about you and try to get you to provide more so they can get into your bank accounts and/or use your credit card numbers.
+These scammers usually have a little bit of information about you and will try to persuade you to provide more so they can gain access to your bank accounts and/or use your credit card numbers.

 These scams may use email, twitter, phone calls or even door-to-door visits.
 Many victims received forwarded emails or text messages from well-meaning friends and family who were also victimized.

 You should always think twice before providing account or personal and financial information to anyone unless you are positive you know they are legitimate.
 Before you do anything, hang up and call DP&L at 800-433-8500 to ask questions about anyone contacting you about your bill or claiming to be from the utility.

 DP&L offers these tips: